Denise Harlow

-Denise Patricia Harlow is an American politician from Maine.
-Harlow, an independent from Portland, Maine, served in the Maine House of Representatives from December 2010 until December 2018.
+Denise Patricia Harlow (1970 or 1971 – January 4, 2026) was an American politician from Maine.
+Harlow served in the Maine House of Representatives from December 2010 until December 2018 representing Portland, initially as a Democrat before leaving the party in 2017 and serving the remainder of her final term as an independent.
 She succeeded her father, Charles Harlow, for the District 116 seat in 2010.